-I teach primarily Indigenous history at UBC, although I also work in environmental, place-based, urban, and imperial histories.
+I teach primarily Indigenous and settler colonial histories.
 I teach courses ranging from Global Indigenous History to Histories of Place, from the year-long North American Indigenous Survey to First Contacts in the Pacific, and am affiliated with UBC's Institute for Critical Indigenous Studies.
 I also recently taught for the first time a seminar on the history of death, a new subject for me.

 My first book was Native Seattle: Histories from the Crossing-Over Place (Washington, 2007 and second edition 2017), which linked urban and Indigenous histories through the experiences of the local Duwamish people, Indigenous migrants to the city, and the uses of “Indian” imagery in urban landscapes and historical narratives.
 It argued that instead of being mutually exclusive, urban and Indigenous histories are in fact mutually constitutive.
 Native Seattle won the 2007 Washington State Book Award, and an article based on one of the chapters, “City of the Changers,” was named best article of 2006 by the Urban History Association.

-I am currently writing Indigenous London: Native Travellers at the Heart of Empire, which reframes the metropolis and its history through the experiences of Indigenous people who travelled there, willingly or otherwise, from territories that became the US, Canada, New Zealand, and Australia, beginning in 1502.
-To support this work, during 2013-2014 sabbatical year, I will be a visiting fellow at the Institute for Historical Research at the University of London and an Eccles Fellow in North American Studies at the British Library.
-Indigenous London is under contract with Yale University Press and will be available in early 2016.
+My latest book is Indigenous London: Native Travellers at the Heart of Empire (Yale, 2016), which reframes the metropolis and its history through the experiences of Indigenous people who travelled there, willingly or otherwise, from territories that became the US, Canada, New Zealand, and Australia, beginning in 1502.
+To support this work, during 2013-2014 sabbatical year I was a visiting fellow at the Institute for Historical Research at the University of London and an Eccles Fellow in North American Studies at the British Library.

 In between Native Seattle and Indigenous London, I have published on topics ranging from food and encounter to earthquakes and colonial science.
-I also co-edited the volume Phantom Pasts, Indigenous Presence: Native Ghosts in North American Culture & History (2011).
+I also co-edited the volume Phantom Pasts, Indigenous Presence: Native Ghosts in North American Culture & History (Nebraska, 2011).

 Funded by a Social Sciences & Humanities Research Council Standard Research Grant; a Hampton Grant and Arts Undergraduate Research Award from UBC; a short-term fellowship from the Huntington Library; and a visiting fellowship at the Institute for Historical Research, School of Advanced Studies, University of London.